wermos/website/lessons/geometry/bezier-curve-rendering-utah-teapot/bezier-curve.md

 ![Figure 6: plot of the Bernstein polynomials for n = 3.](/images/bezier/curves.png?)

 As you can see, the principle is straightforward.
 All you need to create this curve are four control points which you move around to give the curve the shape you want.
 Each time you change one of these control points to visualize the new curve, the code above needs to be re-executed.
 Now that we understand the principle of this method, we will generalize and formalize it.
-We can rewrite the above equation more formally to compute P (equation 1).
+We can formally rewrite the above equation to calculate P (equation 1).
 You can express it as a sum of control points multiplied by some coefficients:

 $$P_{curve}(t)=\sum_{i = 0}^{n} b_{i,n}(t) P_i, \; t \in [0,1]$$

 The coefficients \(B_{i,n}\) are polynomials ("a polynomial is an expression of finite length constructed from variables and constants, using only the operations of addition, subtraction, multiplication, and non-negative integer exponents") known as the **Bernstein polynomials**.
 As you can see from this equation, there are n + 1 coefficients and control points involved in the sum (the sum starts with i = 0 and finishes with i = n, therefore if n = 3, we have i = 0, 1, 2, 3, that is four coefficients).

 <details>
-Bernstein polynomials can be computed with the following formula:
+Bernstein polynomials can be calculated with the following formula:

 $$B_{i,n}(t) = \left( \begin{array}{c}n \\ i \end{array} \right)t^i(1-t)^{n-i}, \; i=0,...,n.$$

 where the terms \(\left( \begin{array}{c}n \\ i \end{array} \right)\) are called binomial coefficients.
-They can easily be computed using factorials (the ! sign) with the following equation:
+They can easily be obtained using factorials (the ! sign) with the following equation:

 $$\left(\begin{array}{c}n \\ i \end{array} \right) = {n! \over {i!(n - i)! }}$$